LibreCAD/docs/guides/drawing.rst

 Creating Entities
 -----------------

 Creating new geometric entities all use similar methods.
 Generally,  creating an entity requires placement of a minimum of two points (Well, unless the entity being drawn is a point), or a single point and an additional parameter such as length or radius.
 In some case the same result can be obtained using several different methods.
-For example, drawing a vertical line can be done via keyboard entry to select a tool and then define two points with the *absolute* or *relative* *Cartesian* coordinates:
+For example, drawing a vertical line can be done via keyboard entry using the ref:`command line<widget-cmdLine>` to select a tool and then define two points with the *absolute* or *relative* *Cartesian* coordinates:

 Absolute Cartesian coordinates: